Philippe Mexès: International career

 Mexès played for the under-18 and under-21 France national teams, as well as the senior team, where he was a squad member at the UEFA Euro 2012 competition.

 Personal life

-Mexès and his ex-wife, Carla, have two children together.
-Their son, Enzo, was born on 1 June 2003, and their daughter, Eva, was born on 29 July 2007.
-His second daughter, Stella, with his current wife, Véronique, was born on 3 August 2012.
+Mexès and his ex-wife, Carla, have two children together, born in 2003 and 2007.
+He has another child (born 2012) with his current wife, Véronique.

 Media

 Mexès features in EA Sports' FIFA video game series; he was on the cover of the Italian edition of FIFA 12, alongside Giampaolo Pazzini, and global cover star Wayne Rooney.